Competitive

 Free Immersion (FIM)

 The freediver dives under water without the use of propulsion equipment (fins) but uses the rope to pull to descend and ascend.
-Free immersion is the most relaxing discipline and is used as a training tool to learn equalisaton techniques.
+Free immersion is the most relaxing discipline and is used as a training tool to learn equalization techniques.
 Athletes may experience the most enjoyable sensations in FIM because of the speed of the water over the body and the power of each pull on the rope as the only means of propulsion.

 Dynamic With Fins (DYN)